gonzaswx/gonzaswx/README.md

 - 👋 Hi, I’m @gonzaswx
 - 👀 I’m a Software Developer and Data Analyst
 - 🌱 I’m currently learning Golang and Rust
-- Phyton, Js, SQL, C#, C++, PHP, HTML, Css and some others
+- Python, Js, SQL, C#, C++, PHP, HTML, Css and some others
 - 📫 How to reach me gonzaswx@gmail.com

 <!---